 He is currently writing a book on the constitutional rights of corporations.

-Professor Winkler teaches Constitutional Law I, Professional Responsibility, and a seminar on Constitutional Theory.
+Professor Winkler teaches Constitutional Law I, Constitutional Theory, Gun Control, and Professional Responsibility.

 B.S.F.S., Georgetown University School of Foreign Service